JupiterOne/data-model/README.md

     `mobile_device`.

-- `_class`: The value is a string or string array in `TitleCase` using a generic IT or Security terminology to describe the higher level category of the asset.
+- `_class`: The value is a string or string array in `TitleCase` using a generic IT or Security term to describe the higher level category of the asset.

   > These are defined in [`src/schemas`](src/schemas).